 Alabama Butterfly Atlas

-Egg: Green when laid, turning oragne or reddish.
-Laid singly on leaves of the host plants.
+Egg: Green when laid, turning orange or reddish.
+Ridged.
+Laid singly or in small groups on leaves of host plants.

 Chrysalis: Reddish or yellowish brown.
-Thorax and abdomen more tan.
-Wing cases often green-tinged.
+Head dark.
+Thorax chestnut-coloed.
+Wing cases often green tinged.

 Dreamy Duskywings are northern butterflies that reach the southern limit of their range in the mountains of extreme northeast Alabama.
 They are believed to have only one flight during the year, emerging somewhat later than many of the other spring-flying duskywings.
 However, it is possible that a second brood may occur in our region.

 Male Dreamys fly close to the ground, perching on low twigs or the ground to wait for females.
 Females flutter through low vegetation, brushy areas, and forest edges where host plants occur.
-Both males and females sip moisture and minerals from damp soil.
+Both males and females sip moisture and minerals from damp soil and appear noticeably smaller than other duskywings in a mixed puddle club.
 They nectar from a wide variety of spring flowers, but like typical duskywings, are most likely to be seen perched on the ground.

-The larvae live in rolled up leaf shelters constructed from host plant leaves.
-The final larval stage overwinters in the leaf shelter and pupates during the following spring.
+Larvae live in leaf shelters constructed from host plant leaves.
+Final instar caterpillars overwinter in the leaf shelter and pupate during the following spring.

 Distribution and Abundance